Why you should calculate start-up costs

 Running costs are the day-to-day expenses associated with operating your business.
 It's the amount of money you will regularly spend on things such as wages, rent and buying stock.

-Once you have your list of expenses, enter the costs into the spreadsheet.
+Once you have your list of costs, enter them into your start-up costs sheet.
 It'll calculate your total costs for you.

 If you’re using estimated costs, label them clearly and state whether your figures include or exclude goods and services tax (GST).